Caching System¶

 Number of cached released API entries (for clean core checks) |

-When enabled is false, caching is disabled and all fields except enabled and message are absent.
+When enabled is false, caching is disabled and only enabled and message are returned.